 We will continue to keep an eye on this developing merger and bring you updates if there are any changes.
 In the meantime, all this writing about brewing companies has made the writer rather thirsty.
 Prost!

 Are you an in-house counsel curious about how your company compares to its competitors?
-Find out today with a free trial of Juristat.
+Sign up today and see what Juristat can show you.